sendyhalim/Ambil/README.md

 # Ambil
-Ambil is simple downloader tool with runtime configuration, similar to wget but simpler and easier to use.
+`Ambil` is a simple downloader tool with runtime configuration, similar to wget but simpler and easier to use.
-One notable difference is the ability to automatically put downloaded file to a directory based on config.
-For example you can instruct `Ambil` to always put (after download is complete) mp3 files to `~/mp3` directory.
+One nice feature of `Ambil` is that you can configure where `Ambil` should put your downloaded file based on file extension, filename patterns and many more (coming soon~)!
+For example you can instruct `Ambil` to always put (after download is complete) mp3 files to `~/Downloads/mp3` directory.

 ## Installation
 ```